-As of December 31, 2022, the carrying value of the Group's wells, platforms and other facilities of Service Contracts (SC) 14C2 totaled \$10.28 million.
+As of December 31, 2023, the carrying value of the Group's wells, platforms and other facilities of Service Contract (SC) 14C2 amounted to \$10.28 million.
 The Group is significantly affected since SC 14C2 continues to be a non-producing block and its license to operate is nearing expiration.

-In the event that an impairment indicator is identified, the determination of the recoverable amount of the wells, platforms and other facilities requires significant judgment and involves estimation and assumptions about future production levels and costs, as well as external inputs such as oil prices and discount rate.
-In addition, because of the coronavirus pandemic, there is heightened level of uncertainty on the future economic outlook and market forecast.
-Hence, impairment testing of wells, platforms and other facilities is a key audit matter in our audit.
+In the event that an impairment indicator is identified, the assessment of the recoverable amount of the wells, platforms and other facilities requires significant judgment and involves estimation and assumptions about future production levels and costs, as well as external inputs such as oil prices and discount rates.
+Hence, such assessment is a key audit matter in our audit.